Swellshinider/EasyArguments/README.md

 - **Automatic Help Generation:** Built-in `--help` command generates a formatted help screen based on your argument definitions.

+- **Automatic methods execution** Automatically execute any static method that you want while parsing!

 - **Validation:** Mark arguments as required, and let the library handle missing or invalid inputs gracefully.

 - **Lightweight:** Minimal dependencies and low overhead, designed for performance and simplicity.